 When it comes to common equity, there are no default mechanisms per se since many RECs invest alongside the sponsor.
-There are sometimes investment “end” dates after which the REC can force a property sale to enable our exit from the investment; these are typically set a few years after the end of expected investment hold period.
+There are sometimes investment “end” dates.
+After which the REC can force a property sale to enable its exit from the investment.
+These are typically set a few years after the end of expected investment hold period.

 What If Investors Are Not Getting Their Regular Distributions?

 According to many REC's distribution structure, sponsors are incentivized to provide distributions to investors so that they can hit their IRR hurdles faster.
 If they are not providing distributions, typically there is a good reason.

 If a sponsor chooses to retain earnings to reinvest in the asset, then such investment could ultimately increase the value of the property.
 The sponsor may also choose to build reserves to cover for an increase in a liability not previously anticipated.
 Thus avoiding a capital call.